TykTechnologies/tyk-docs-hugo/tyk-docs/content/advanced-configuration/manage-multiple-environments/with-tyk-on-premises.md

 API Sharding with Self-Managed is very flexible, but it behaves a little differently to sharding with Tyk Cloud Hybrid & Tyk Global Self-Managed deployments.
 The key difference is that with the latter, you can have federated Gateway deployments with **their own redis databases**.
 However with Tyk Self-Managed the zoning is limited to tags only, and must share a single Redis database.

 To isolate Self-Managed Gateway installations across data centers you will need to use Tyk Multi Data Center Bridge component.
-This system powers the functionality of Tyk Cloud & Tyk Cloud Hybrid in our cloud and is available to our Enterprise customers as an add-on.
+This system powers the functionality of Tyk Cloud & Tyk Cloud Hybrid in our cloud and is available to our enterprise customers as an add-on.